aghozlane/pcm/README.md

 ### Singularity

-The usage of singularity with Nextflow requires that the space where the input data/result/work directory to be accessible in the virtual image.
+The usage of singularity with Nextflow requires that the input data/result/work to be accessible in the virtual image.
 If you do not set your calculation in your home folder, you might need to explain to nextflow where it can mount this space, like here:
 ```
 #nextflow config file
 singularity {